tage64/chess-cli/doc/manual.md

 You may view the current position by typing the `board` (or `b`) command.
-It'll both print an ASCII representation of the board, where white and black pieces are represented by upper and lower case letters respectively and empty black and white squares are represented by plusses (`+`) and dashes (`-`) respectively.
-Then, a list of all pieces for white and black are printed as well.
+It'll both print an ASCII representation of the board, where white and black pieces are represented by upper and lower case letters and empty black and white squares are represented by plusses (`+`) and dashes (`-`) respectively.
+Then, the castling rights and a list of all pieces for white and black are printed as well.

 ```
 start: b
   a b c d e f g h